Playoffs: NASCAR

 Starting with the 2017 season, NASCAR abandoned the term "Chase", instead calling its final series the "playoffs".

 Rugby league

 National Rugby League

 Play-offs are used to decide the premiers of the National Rugby League (NRL) in Australasia, where they are known as finals (also as semi-finals or semis) – as in Australian rules football, the participating teams only come from within a single division, and the tournament is staged as single matches rather than a series.
 Currently, in the NRL, eight teams qualify for the finals; starting with the 2012 season, the system was changed from the McIntyre final eight to the same system used by the AFL.

-Previously, the term play-off was used in the NSWRL competition to describe matches which were played as tie breakers to determine qualification for the finals series.
+Previously, the term play-off was used in the NSWRL and BRL competitions to describe matches which were played as tie breakers to determine qualification for the finals series.
 Since 1995, points differential decides finals' qualification and play-offs are no longer held.